-How to Make Halloween Ghost Lights For Your Front Porch
+How to Make Halloween DIY Ghost Lights For Your Front Porch

-These Halloween ghost lights are the easiest DIY craft to make for Halloween!
+These Halloween DIY ghost lights are the easiest light-up ghosts to make for Halloween!
 One of my readers, Cindy, submitted this project after she shared it on Facebook.
 I asked her to tell me how she made it and she was nice enough to send some tutorial pictures.
+Thanks, Cindy!!

 - 6″ foam ball